TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Escape.md

 This tool is also very powerful, and the main difference compared to `Certify.exe` is that `Certipy` can be used directly from our local Linux machine.

-We start detecting the vulnerable certificate template, such as `Certify.exe`:
+We start detecting the vulnerable certificate template, just like we did with `Certify.exe`:

 <br />